taolson/Admiran/README.md

 ### Differences from Haskell
 Haskell's design was strongly influenced by Miranda, so they have a lot of similarities.
 The main differences are:
-* No typeclasses (so no generic Show, Ord, functors or monads).
+* No typeclasses (so no generic Show, Ord, Functor or Monad).
 Instead, instances of a "typeclass" dictionary are passed explicitly to functions that require them
 * Miranda typenames are lower-case, and type variables are *, **, etc. instead of lower-case variables
 * Data and type definitions use a different syntax (::= and ==, respectively)
 * Miranda2 allows only restricted simple patterns for case alternates
+* Some layout and offside-rule differences

 ## Distribution Subdirectories
 * `bin/` executables are put here